 In general terms, the synthetic map (after PRAVDA, 1983) presents a certain phenomenon as a complex system while its components originated as consequences of an integration, higher level of abstraction of more elementary (analytic) or complex phenomena or parameters.
 The concept of landscape maps represents the most general criterion of their classification.
 This way two basic map groups can be distinguished (KOLEJKA, 1999):

-- 1 landscape typological maps (with respect to certain generalisation they present similar but distributed territorial units repeating themselves in the time and space), - 2 landscape division maps (emphasizing certain oneness or individual features of identified units, these landscape units are expressed by their geographical names).
+1 - landscape typological maps (with respect to certain generalisation they present similar but distributed territorial units repeating themselves in the time and space), identified units, these landscape units are expressed by their geographical names).